I’ve been curating a few FAQs from here and elsewhere:

 Over the next 1,000 miles, your SoH and guess-o-meter range should relearn and hopefully start to increase, all else being equal.
 It’ll help if you also follow the tips in FAQ#M.

-[Note that this process as written won’t work on a 3h, but you should be able to deplete the battery by driving at slow speed.]
+- This process as written won’t work on a 3h, but you should be able to deplete the battery by driving at slow speed.

 A.2.
 What the dealership does